Unit01-TestType/otter/README.md

 https://github.com/bunburya/bother

-It became increasing apparent that much of the dsicussion of newGRF and custom scenario development takes place on the OpenTTD Discord server and is not easily indexed for research.
+It became increasing apparent that much of the discussion of newGRF and custom scenario development takes place on the OpenTTD Discord server and is not easily indexed for research.
 For this reason, I wanted to make otter as accessible as possible for the OpenTTD community and provide this repository as a place to compile additional resources for custom map and scenario development to avoid "reinventing the wheel".